 Answer A is wrong.
 Rear main seal leaks are common, so if the color of the fluid is brown, it's most likely engine oil leaking past the rear main seal.
-Transmission fluid is dyed red, indicating the fluid is leaking from the transmission pump seal and not the engine's rear main seal.
+The transmission fluid is dyed red, indicating the fluid is leaking from the transmission pump seal, not the engine's rear main seal.

 Answer B is correct.
 A leaking oil pump seal results in automatic transmission fluid leaking between the engine and transmission bell housing.
 Transmission fluid is red, and oil is tan or brown colored.